Oriented discrepancy of Hamilton cycles: Introduction

 In the present work, we consider an {\em oriented} version of graph discrepancy.
 Here, instead of colouring the edges of the graph with two colours, one considers orientations of the edges.
-Hamilton cycles are particularly suitable for this setting since they have a natural notion of direction.
-The goal is then to find a Hamilton cycle with as many edges as possible which are oriented in the direction of the cycle.
+Throughout this paper, we use $\{u,v\}$ to denote an unordered edge (or pair), and $(u,v)$ to denote the directed edge from $u$ to $v$.
+Hamilton cycles are naturally suitable for the oriented setting since they have a notion of direction.
+The goal is thus to find a Hamilton cycle with as many edges as possible which are oriented in the direction of the cycle.
 More precisely, for an $n$-vertex graph $G$, an orientation $D$ of $G$ and a Hamilton cycle $C = v_1,\dots,v_n,v_1$ in $G$, we say that the edge $\{v_i,v_{i+1}\}$ (with indices taken modulo $n$) is a {\em forward edge of $C$} if $(v_i,v_{i+1}) \in E(D)$.
 Note that we always fix one of the two directions of the Hamilton cycle $C$.
 Let $\vec{e}_D(C)$ be the number of forward edges.
-The {\em oriented discrepancy of Hamilton cycles} in $G$ is the maximum $k$ such that for every orientation of $D$ of $G$, there is a Hamilton cycle $C$ in $G$ such that $\vec{e}_D(C) \geq \frac{n+k}{2}$.
+The {\em oriented discrepancy of Hamilton cycles} in $G$ is the maximum $k$ such that for every orientation $D$ of $G$, there is a Hamilton cycle $C$ in $G$ such that $\vec{e}_D(C) \geq \frac{n+k}{2}$.
 Generalising Dirac's theorem~\cite{Dir52}, we propose the conjecture that if $\delta(G) \geq \frac{n+k}{2}$ then the oriented discrepancy of Hamilton cycles in $G$ is at least $k$.
 It is convenient to state this conjecture in the following \nolinebreak form: \begin{conjecture} Let $n\ge 3$ and let $G$ be an $n$-vertex graph with $\delta(G)\ge n/2$.
 Then, in any orientation of the edges of $G$, there exists a Hamilton cycle in which at least $\delta(G)$ of the edges are pointing forward. \end{conjecture}

 If true, \cref{conj:Dirac} would be best possible.
 To see this, fix $n\ge 3$ and $\delta\ge n/2$, and consider the graph $G$ with vertex-partition $V(G) = A \cup B$, where $|A| = n-\delta$ and $|B| = \delta$.
 The edge set is the set of all pairs which touch $B$.
 It is easy to see that $\delta(G) = \delta$.
 Now, orient all edges from $A$ to $B$ (and orient the edges inside $B$ arbitrarily).
 Consider any Hamilton cycle in $G$, and fix a cyclic direction.
 Any edge pointing forward (with respect to that direction) ends at a distinct vertex of $B$; hence there are at most $|B|=\delta$ such edges.
+We note that \cref{conj:Dirac} holds when $G$ is a complete graph due to the fact that every tournament has a directed Hamilton path.

 Our first result is an approximate version of \cref{conj:Dirac}. \begin{theorem} Let $k \geq 0$ and let $G$ be an $n$-vertex graph with $n \geq 30 + 4(k-1)$ and $\delta(G)\ge \frac{n + 8k}{2}$.
 Then in every orientation of $G$, there is a Hamilton cycle with at least $\frac{n+k}{2}$ edges in the same direction. \end{theorem}